Myanmar junta chief excluded from ASEAN summit | DW | 16.10.2021

 At an emergency meeting late Friday in Brunei, foreign ministers of the regional bloc agreed that Min Aung Hlaing will not be invited to the October 26-28 summit.

-It said some member states recommended giving "space to Myanmar to restore its internal affairs and return to normalcy."
+ASEAN said in a statement that some member states recommended giving "space to Myanmar to restore its internal affairs and return to normalcy."

 Brunei said some member states had received requests from Myanmar's National Unity Government, formed by opponents of the junta, to attend the summit.